Improve your 1:1s with Perdoo and hel...

 According to a Gallup study from 2013, 70% of employees are disengaged and dissatisfied at work.
 The truth is even worse, only 13% of employees say they are engaged at work.

-Apparently senior leaders are aware of this problem.
-The Financial Times executes an annual survey amongst a 1.000 presidents and CEOs worldwide, asking them what their biggest challenges are for the coming 5 years.
+Apparently, senior leaders are aware of this problem.
+The Financial Times executes an annual survey amongst 1,000 presidents and CEOs worldwide, asking them what their biggest challenges are for the coming 5 years.
 Employee engagement has been ranking as a top #5 challenge for already multiple years.

-In the US alone, this costs companies over $370 billion in lost productivity, each year.
+In the US alone, low employee engagement costs companies over $370 billion in lost productivity, each year.

-Engagement makes employees become part of of something bigger than themselves, a common advice from happiness gurus for living happier, healthier lives.
-Engagement thus is a double-edged sword.
+Engagement makes employees become part of something bigger than themselves, which is common advice from happiness gurus for living happier, healthier lives.
 Employees are happier, more productive, less likely to leave the organization and so on.
-That this is as beneficial for the employee as for the employer should be clear.
+This is as beneficial for the employee as it is for the employer.

 Let’s have a closer look at what employees want and how to engage them.

-Some of it might be obvious or already known to you.
-What’s more important is that OKR satisfies all the requests above.
+Some of the research findings above might be obvious or already known to you.
+What’s more important is that OKR tackles all the issues mentioned.

 Now let’s look at what OKR will bring to your organization.

-OKR brings 3 key things to your company: Focus, Alignment and Engagement.
+OKR brings 3 key things to your company: focus, alignment, and engagement.
 All 3 are crucial, as big goals are almost never achieved by an individual.
-You need an entire organization to make it happen.
+You need an entire organization to make them happen.

-To foster collaboration in the team you need to bring in focus, so that everyone knows what they key priorities are.
-And of course you need to make these priorities (top-level objectives) transparent.
-Once everyone know what is most important, they can make sure that what they will be working on contributes to that.
+To foster collaboration in the team you need to provide focus so that everyone knows what the top priorities are.
+You also need to make these priorities (Ultimate Objective and Company Objectives) transparent.
+Once everyone knows what is most important, they can make sure that what they will be working on contributes to that.
 Alignment ensures all activities in the organization contribute to the strategy, something almost every organization that is not using OKR struggles with.

-But alignment also allows people to see how they fit into the bigger picture, and why they are working on certain things.
-This is a natural way of increasing engagement.
-You give employees a voice, and show they have an impact.
-Alignment is a very, very powerful thing.
+Alignment also allows people to see how they fit into the bigger picture and why they are working on certain things.
+This is a great way to increase engagement by giving employees a voice and showing them that they have an impact.
+All in all, alignment is crucial for every organization.

-Sears Holdings, a US-based leading retailer focused on seamlessly connecting the digital and physical shopping experiences, performed an OKR case study amongst 20.000 (!) associates.
+Sears Holdings, a US-based leading retailer focused on seamlessly connecting the digital and physical shopping experiences, performed an OKR case study among 20,000 associates.
 They found that hourly sales increased by 8.5% after the introduction of OKR.

-Now you know what OKR is and what value it can bring to your organization, you probably want to know how it works.
-The next 4 slides are all you need to get started with OKR.
+Now that you know what OKR is and what value it can bring to your organization, you probably want to know how it works.
+The next 4 slides are a good start.

-Perdoo has already been around for 2 years.
-Having worked with hundreds of organizations that are using OKRs we have gained unique data and insights into what works and what not.
+Perdoo has already been around for more than 2 years.
+Having worked with hundreds of organizations that are using OKRs, we have gained unique data and insights into what works and what not.

 Once your OKRs are transparent and aligned, we call them connected.
 The OKRs are connected, as well as the people working on them.

-Professor Amabile of Harvard Business School also found that making your goals transparent significantly increases the likelihood of actually attaining these goals.
+Professor Amabile of Harvard Business School also found that making your goals transparent increases the likelihood of actually attaining these goals significantly.

-The same professor Amabile found that “Monitoring progress to achieve a goal increases the likelihood that you will attain the goal.
-That same research found also that your chances of success are even higher when you report your progress publicly”.
+Professor Amabile found that “Monitoring progress to achieve a goal increases the likelihood that you will attain the goal.”
+That same research also found that your chances of success are even higher when you report your progress publicly.